esumitra/clojure-webmvc/README.md

 ## Convention used
-clojure-webmvc assumes application resources will be accessed using REST. the convention used for MVC web applications is
+clojure-webmvc assumes application resources will be accessed using REST.
+The convention used for MVC web applications is
-* All controllers are in the namespace _project.controllers.resource_
+* All controllers are in the namespace *project.controllers.resource*
-* All views are in the namespace _project.views.resource_
+* All views are in the namespace *project.views.resource*

-A resouce `GET /user/index` will invoke the _myproject.controllers.user/index_ controller function and apply its results to the _myproject.views.user/index_ view function
+A request to *GET /user/index* will invoke the *myproject.controllers.user/index* controller function and apply its results to the *myproject.views.user/index* view function
-This results in the following code structure that facilitates managing the complexity of larger web applications.
+This results in the following code structure that helps managing the complexity of larger web applications.
+    myproject
+      src
+          controllers
+            resource1
+            resource2
+            ...
+          views
+            resource1
+            resource2
+            ...

+There is no restriction on which view frameworks can be used. clojure-webmvc can work with enlive or hiccup HTML generation frameworks.
 ## Basic Usage
+After using/requiring the clojure-webmvc package in the namespace define the restful routes for a resource using the compojure defroutes macro
+    (defroutes user-routes
+      (rest-routes [:user]))
+This will create the following compojure routes
+    (GET "/user/index" [] (contoller-handler-fn))

 ## Configuration